Software I use, gadgets I love, and other things I recommend.

 Custom Desktop Build (2022)

 There is nothing better than a custom build.
 That is just my opinion but it is also correct.
 I went with AMD prodcuts this time and equipped this puppy with a Ryzen 9 5900X processor and Radeon RX 6800 graphics card.
-The thing hauls and scoffs at my multiple instances of VS Code.
+The thing hauls and scoffs at my multiple code editor instances.

 ASUS - TUF Gaming 34" Ultrawide Monitor